Kau Kobayashi: Arrest, confession and trial

 The disappearance of the inn owners fueled the rumors of their untimely deaths even further, eventually resulting in newspapers covering the case.
-As a result, both Kobayashi and Onuki were arrested on February 20, 1961 on suspicion of murder.
+As a result, both Kobayashi and Onuki were arrested on February 20, 1961, on suspicion of murder.
 Shortly after her arrest, Kobayashi admitted her guilt in the case, additionally confessing to poisoning her husband with potassium cyanide in 1952, claiming that she had been aided by her lover Nakamura.

 Following these confessions, the three were put on trial, and on July 14, 1966, Kobayashi and Onuki were sentenced to death by the Supreme Court after being found guilty of the murders.
 Nakamura, who asserted his innocence from the beginning of the case, was acquitted due to lack of evidence.

 Execution

 On June 11, 1970, the 61-year-old Kau Kobayashi and her accomplice were hanged at the Tokyo Detention House.
-She was the first woman to be executed in the country after the Second World War.
+She was the first woman to be executed in Japan after World War II.